CsarNarciso/Jenkins-SSH-Node/README.md

 6 - Once done, we can verify this by this simple command: "ssh slave-machine-username@slave-machine-ip".
 We should now be ables to have a succesful connection to the slave machine.

-7 - Now, on jenkins master dashboard page, we go to Manage Jenkins, Nodes, New node
+7 - Now, on jenkins master dashboard page, we go to Manage Jenkins, Nodes, and we can create a new Node for Jenkins!